justinfmorgan/seniorDesignMiniProject/README.md

 Sunday 9/15: Integrate SSO, geolocation, and weather API.
 Begin working on SQL dummy data for temperature/humidity.
 Update timeline, begin Agile Sprint 1.

+Monday 9/16: Complete Sprint 1 by midnight.
+COMPLETED.

+Tuesday 9/17: Start Sprint 2.
+Complete by Wednesday midnight.

-Wednesday 9/18: Hard deadline.
+Wednesday 9/18: Hard deadline for sprint 2 at midnight.
 Project fully completed and tested.
 ONLY cosmetic changes allowed after this

 Thursday 9/19: Finalize cosmetic changes.
 Deploy to google cloud.
+Begin and finish sprint 3.
+Have everything fully deployed and tested (multiple users in particular) by midnight.

 Friday 9/20: Project due.
+Keep app deployed.

 # Sprints
 Sprint 1: Starting 9/15 until midnight 9/16.
 Integrate SSO and the geolocation/weaather pages into a web app using